-In accordance with the well-accepted 3R strategy (the effort to “replace, reduce, refine” the use of animal models in research2), we have devised a series of human in vitro models which will avoid species translatability issues.
-These models are composed of human primary cells, cultured in two- or three-dimensions, which can be exposed to individual smoke constituents and fractions (eg, 2D cultures such as normal human bronchial epithelial cells or human endothelial cells) or to whole aerosols from Reduced-Risk Products (RRPs) or cigarette smoke (eg, 3D cultures).
+In accordance with the well-accepted 3R strategy (the effort to “replace, reduce, refine” the use of animal models in research), we have devised a series of human in vitro models which will avoid species translatability issues.
+These models are composed of human primary cells, cultured in two- or three-dimensions, which can be exposed to individual smoke constituents and fractions (eg, 2D cultures such as normal human bronchial epithelial cells or human endothelial cells) or to whole aerosols from smoke-free products or cigarette smoke (eg, 3D cultures).

 High Content Screening (HCS) is an automated technology used to carry out functional / biological assays in a rapid, robust and cost-effective manner.
 The technology is based on the integration of three elements:

 - A state-of the art fluorescence microscope that allows the visualisation of cells and cellular structures.

 - A high-throughput image acquisition system that allows the automatic acquisition of hundreds of microscope images in a rapid and reproducible manner.

 - A software tool that enables the analysis and quantification of the biological signals in each one of the acquired images.

 Using a combination of antibodies (capable of identifying specific components in the cell) and fluorescent dyes, the HCS technology can detect changes in target intensity, localisation and cellular morphology in live or fixed cell.

 At PMI, we use a large battery of HCS assays to investigate how specific substances alter the phenotype of a cell in a particular manner.
 Currently, we have established more than 10 different assays, allowing us to measure more than 15 different cellular parameters in cellular types representing the lung (normal human bronchial epithelial cells) and the cardiovascular system (human coronary artery endothelial cells).